 The HISD Student Code of Conduct has been developed to help you better understand the levels of school and district policy violations and the consequences of those violations.
 Good and acceptable student behaviors are by far the most frequent occurrence at T.H.
 Rogers.
-However, when a poor behavior judgment by a student, you will find the faculty and administration committed to enforcing the HISD Student Code of Conduct.
+However, when a student exercises a poor behavior choice, faculty and administration will be committed to enforcing the HISD Student Code of Conduct.